 Air NZ Skycouch Verdict

-And while a journey on the Air New Zealand Skycouch still puts you in economy, in many scenarios it could still be a superior experience to flying in a premium cabin, especially when travelling with young children.
+And while a journey on the Air New Zealand Skycouch still puts you in an economy seat, in many scenarios it could still be a superior experience to flying in a premium cabin, especially when travelling with young children.

 Readers may also be interested in: